 While you can probably get away without doing this in your articles, you should back up your claims if you want the absolute best outcome.
 Give your reader a reason to trust you.

 It starts with digging deep into the topic, knowing it inside and out, and coming up with relevant facts, studies, examples, and stories.
 If you are knowledgeable about a topic, you can quickly back up claims.
 You know where to look and can even share your own stories based on real experience.

 It's important to look at the topic and find a relevant angle from which you can back up your claims.
 Let's go back to the Tokyo yakiniku example; if you know the area very well (and I mean like grew up there) and had been eating yakiniku for years, it's easy to come up with examples.
 You know where the best joints are and have stories about them.

-You can also use Frase's excellent tools to insert quotes from source material in your article -- including citation -- in one click.
-The research side will also bring a lot of information to your fingertips; helping you use facts to backup your claims.
+You can also use Frase's excellent tools to insert quotes from the source material in your article -- including citation -- in one click.
+The research side will also bring a lot of information to your fingertips; helping you use facts to back up your claims.

 Up next, you need to be sure you are giving your reader actionable tasks they can take away from your article.

 Clear Takeaways for the Reader to Implement - Compassion for the Reader

 This is the part of your article where you get to teach the reader something.
 An opportunity to share with your readers a unique solution for a problem they may be facing or recommend a product or service they can use.

 This is also likely the primary reason the reader is even reading your article in the first place.
 They have a problem or want to learn something, and you have the solution.